feathers-plus/authentication-local-management/misc/upgrading.md

 This means the dev has to configure the alm hooks after configuring alm.
 This allows the hooks to be customized.
     - hook not in options
 - actionsNoAuth added to options

 - use hashPassword instead of hashPasswordAndTokens

 - isVerified must follow every authenticate('jwt')

 - how do we prevent unverified clients from authenticating with app.authenticate()?

+- action: 'options' removed.
+You can use app.get('localManagement'), and the latter is more secure.